Like any surgery, hernia repair surgeries can result in a variety of symptoms — some temporary,...READ MORE

 - Supravescial Hernias

-Of all the hernias diagnosed in the USA every year, most are abdominal hernias, and these are the hernias most commonly repaired using hernia mesh.
+Of all the hernias diagnosed in the USA every year, around 65-70% are abdominal hernias, and these are the hernias most commonly repaired using hernia mesh.
 There are two surgical methods utilized; laparoscopic and open surgery.

 Open hernia surgery is an older, established technique that involves a larger open incision, while laparoscopic – or keyhole – hernia repair is less invasive and requires smaller incisions.
 Which procedure a patient undergoes depends on both their unique condition and the surgeon performing the procedure, but in both instances hernia mesh is often used.